 San Francisco, California

-Fog City, a perfect nickname for San Francisco for most of the year.
-This coastal harbor city is shrouded in fog for many months, but when September rolls around, sunshine breaks the clouds, the high season crowds head home, resulting in a beautiful and bright USA destination in Fall.
+Fog City is a perfect nickname for San Francisco for most of the year.
+This coastal harbor city is shrouded in fog for many months, but when September rolls around, sunshine breaks the clouds, and the high-season crowds head home, resulting in a beautiful and bright USA destination in the Fall.

 September through November in San Francisco is chock full of great things to do.
-The famous Golden Gate bridge is always at your beck and call.
-Rent a bicycle, ride the span of the glorious red bridge and make your way to Sausilito, a small charming town on the other side.
+The famous Golden Gate Bridge is always at your beck and call.
+Rent a bicycle, ride the span of the glorious red bridge, and make your way to Sausalito, a small charming town on the other side.
 Grab yourself some ice cream and peruse the quaint shops.

 San Francisco hosts Fleet Week every year in October, a multi-day celebration of US naval and marine forces.
 The Blue Angels jets put on a spectacularly choreographed airshow that shouldn’t be missed, amongst other happenings around town during this week.
 If food is your jam, stroll the SF Street Food Festival and try local fare from some of the top culinary talents in the city.